Bernadette Flynn: Lord of the Dance

 When Flynn auditioned for Lord of the Dance, she was chosen to dance the lead role of Saoirse the Irish Colleen while Gillian Norris was chosen to dance the lead role of Morrighann the Temptress.
-Flynn is the original Saoirse and appears on both the original Lord of the Dance DVD as well as the Feet of Flames DVD.
+Flynn is the original Saoirse and appears on the film releases of the original Lord of the Dance and Feet of Flames.
+She would later reprise the role in Feet of Flames 2009 and the 2010 Return of Michael Flatley tour, which were also released on film.

 Of her role, she has said:

 "I had no idea I would get a lead role.
 Gillian and I just went along to the auditions just hoping to get in.
 We both went into Lord of the Dance as backline dancers.
 We'd only seen Michael Flatley in Riverdance and when we had to meet, it was like 'Michael Flatley, oh my god!'

 After the auditions we went to the rehearsals and were just learning the dances and steps.
 At this stage, we hadn't been given a storyline.
 It was very, very difficult to get used to using our hands as well.
 One day we all had to dance using our hands, and Gillian and I began to stand out.
 After two weeks we stepped into our roles as good girl and bad girl and started to arrive early to rehearse and leave late.
 It was all unsaid for a while, but then we were told we were to take the lead roles in the Point in Dublin.
 We were told it could last a day, a week, a month or maybe even years!"

 Michael Flatley has said of Flynn: "Dancing with Bernadette is like dancing with the air, you don't have to look and see where she is.
 You can feel her no matter where she is on the stage."

 Her husband Damien O'Kane is also a member of the Lord of the Dance troupe and has been so since the beginning in 1996.
 He is one of the male leads and plays the Lord of the Dance.
 They were engaged in July 2003 and married on 28 December 2005.
 They have a daughter together named Mia Rose O'Kane.